 Strange Whining or Grinding Sounds

 An alternator also has internal bushings that spin inside the unit to generate electrical currents.
-Whining coming from the back seat is your kids; whining coming from underneath the hood could be the alternator.
+Whining coming from the back seat is your kids; whining from underneath the hood could be the alternator.
 If the bushings have worn down, you might also hear them grind against each other.

 Component Slow Down or Failure